-- 1.1 Award of RSUs.
-The Company has granted the RSUs to Participant effective as of the Grant Date set forth in the Grant Notice (the "Grant Date").
-Each RSU represents the right to receive one Share as set forth in this Agreement.
-Participant will have no right to be issued any Shares until the time (if ever) the RSUs have vested. - 1.2 Incorporation of Terms of Plan.
-The RSUs are subject to the terms and conditions set forth in this Agreement and the Plan, which is incorporated herein by reference.
-In the event of any conflict between the Plan and this Agreement, the terms of the Plan will control to the extent of such conflict. - 1.3 Unsecured Promise.
-The RSUs will at all times prior to settlement represent an unsecured Company obligation payable only from the Company's general assets.
+- 1.1 Grant of Option.
+The Company has granted to Participant the Option effective as of the grant date set forth in the Grant Notice (the "Grant Date"). - 1.2 Incorporation of Terms of Plan.
+The Option is subject to the terms and conditions set forth in this Agreement and the Plan, which is incorporated herein by reference.
+In the event of any inconsistency between the Plan and this Agreement, the terms of the Plan will control.